Integrations

 Tools don't appear in my editor

-engram_query returns no results
+waystone_query returns no results

-engram_extract fails with model errors
+waystone_extract fails with model errors

-Check that ~/.engram/config.yaml has a valid API key for your configured model.
+Check that ~/.waystone/config.yaml has a valid API key for your configured model.
 Gemini Flash requires a GEMINI_API_KEY env var or an api_key under the llm: section in config.
 See the configuration reference for details.

 Project auto-detection picks the wrong project

 Auto-detection matches the current working directory to a project name by path fragment.
-Pass project explicitly to override it, or use engram mcp-serve --project my-project to pin a single project for the entire server session.
+Pass project explicitly to override it, or use waystone mcp-serve --project my-project to pin a single project for the entire server session.